Roland-Addy/Detecting-Heart-Disease-A-Data-Intelligence-Fusion/README.md

 ## Proposed Data Science Solution
 High blood pressure, high blood cholesterol, and smoking are key risk factors for heart disease.
 Among these, several other medical conditions and lifestyle choices can also put people at a higher risk for heart disease.
 In healthcare, identifying and preventing the factors that have the greatest impact on heart disease is very important.
 Advances in technology have allowed the application of machine learning methods to detect "patterns" in the data, using these risk factors, that can predict a patient's condition or propensity to develop a heart disease.

 This project seeks to apply machine learning techniques on a 2022 annual CDC survey data, of 400k+ adults related to their health status, to predict an individual's propensity to a heart attack.
-The original dataset of nearly 300 variables was reduced to 40variables.
 The ultimate goal of this project is to apply a number of machine learning methods, especially classifier models (logistic regression, SVM, random forest, etc.) to help make predictions of heart attacks.

 ## Impact of the solution
 Significant impacts can be made in the healthcare industry by applying data science techniques in heart disease predictions.